 8. Social media can make this a gruesome process.

-It is time to take a bit of a social media vacation.
-Step away from Facebook and have your kids tune out Snapchat.
+It’s time to take a bit of a social media vacation.
+Step away from Facebook and have your kids tune out Snapchat and Instagram.
 Social media will still be there when you return but in the height of accept/reject/waitlist season it might be a good idea to take a break.
 Social media is a place to brag and few people advertise deferrals and rejections.
 Once your child is settled, once she had looked at her options, found her new love and is on her way, it is safe to return to social media.

 9. Transferring is a possibility.